DTegano/NHL-Prediction-using-Machine-Learning/README.md

 library(deepviz)
 library(magrittr)
 ```
 After installing the necessary packages, I can proceed with this 'upgraded' neural network model.
 I'll note that using the keras model with tensorflow will require a different set up than what I currently have.
 Essentially, I'll need to convert my data into a 2D tensor (also called a matrix) and one-hot encode my predictor variable.
+I'll then separate out my training and test labels.

 ```
 # Set up Model